Clipper on VTA

 ATTENTION VTA CUSTOMERS

 VTA’s Day Passes are now available on Clipper® !
-Printed day passes will no longer be sold on board buses, or at light rail ticket machines, after December 31, 2015.
+Printed day passes are no longer sold on board buses, or at light rail ticket machines.

 Clipper makes it easy to receive a day pass.
 Just load your Clipper card with Clipper Cash, then tag every time you ride VTA bus or light rail.* You’ll be charged for the rides you take, but your total fare for the day can’t go higher than what you pay today for a printed day pass.
 So you don’t need to pay up front for the day pass, but you are guaranteed to get the benefit of a day pass when you need it.
 Clipper will automatically give you the best fare deal for every day that you ride.
 We call this the “Day Pass Accumulator” because you just pay as you go until you’ve paid for your day pass!